 When DMARC fails, based on the sending domain policy, the message is quarantined in your spam folder or rejected.
 When DMARC is enforced by receiver side, users can be protected from phishing, spoofing and other kind of unwanted emails.

 To ensure that users of Mailfence can also utilize, among others, the anti-impersonation and anti-phishing benefits of DMARC, we have decided to start enforcing DMARC policy of senders.

 There are several reasons.
 Firstly, the adoption of DMARC policy (alongside with SPF and DKIM checks) was slow.
 Secondly, a large number of domains opted for monitoring mode (p=none) and did not switch to an actionable DMARC policy.
 Thirdly, to avoid losing legitimate emails failing DMARC due to implementation error on sending side or when coming from a mailing list (using old or not adapted software).

 What exactly will happen to emails I receive?

 If DMARC check fails, the email will be placed in your spam folder.
 We presently do not refuse DMARC-failed emails when the policy of sending domain is reject, to compensate possible implementation errors (on sending side).

 This will change once we see enough senders with no DMARC-failures due to implementation errors.

 What if I whitelist a sender address?

 The DMARC-failed email from whitelisted sender address will arrive in your inbox folder.
-Please be aware of the possible risk of getting malicious DMARC-failed emails directly in your inbox in such case.
+In such case, please be aware of the possible risk of getting malicious DMARC-failed emails directly in your inbox.

 Mailfence’s DMARC policy